 - More than 17 units in a regular quarter while on academic probation or reinstatement-probation.

 - More than 16 units in any single or overlapping summer sessions.

 It is best to submit your request before the start of the term in which you are seeking the exception.
-NOTE: requests above 30 units are very rarely approved by the dean and will not be approved without a strong academic record and an extraordinary and compelling justification.
+NOTE: requests above 30 units for a regular quarter (fall, winter, spring) are very rarely approved by the dean and will not be approved without a strong academic record and an extraordinary and compelling justification.

-Decision notification: up to 1 week.
+Decision notification: at least 1 week.
 Please note that when form is turned in prior to the requested quarter, there is a hold for your current quarter's grades and then processed once grades are reported.